 A week or two after the roofers installed the roof, Santa Barbara sandstone boulders and flagstone were brought in for landscaping accents.

 This is a Spanish-style cupola I designed for the whole house renovation.
-It was built into a new gable roof added above the garage door.
+The cupola was built into a new gable roof added above the garage door.
+Note the special care the roofers put into the clay roofing details.
+For example, the stacked four roof tiles high, on each corner.

-To learn more about other Santa Barbara style Spanish roofing techniques, check out the link above.
-There you will find many installation photos of a hybrid roofing technique using primarily lightweight S-tile intermixed with 2-piece mission roof tiles.
+Learn more about other Santa Barbara style Spanish roofing techniques.
+Here you will find many other installation photos, including a hybrid roofing technique using primarily lightweight S-tile intermixed with 2-piece mission roof tiles.

 Well friend, this wraps another site visit with Spanish roofing experts.
 I hope you enjoyed learning how to infuse more Santa Barbara Style into your own Spanish home design project.
 LEARN MORE about other Spanish-style roofing details + techniques.
 And be sure to scroll and explore more helpful links and resources for designing and building your own Spanish-style home and landscape.